England’s Bath and York

 Docent: Yes.

-Rick: and if he stops walking.
-He just says I'm going to go on strike.
+Rick: And if he stops walking — what if he just says, I'm going to go on strike?

-Rick: So a nice steak, you've got to thank your dog.
+Rick: So a nice steak, you've got to thank your dog, huh?

 A block away is another fine bit of Georgian architecture called The Circus.
-It feels like a colosseum turned inside out.
-Its Doric, Ionic, and Corinthian capital decorations pay homage to its classical inspiration… Servants lived in attic rooms just below the characteristic chimneys — one for each heated room.
+It feels like a coliseum turned inside out.
+Its Doric, Ionic, and Corinthian capital decorations pay homage to its Classical inspiration.
+Servants lived in attic rooms just below the characteristic chimneys — one for each heated room.

 The ancient Roman baths are the town's sightseeing centerpiece.
 High society here goes all the way back to Roman times, when big shots enjoyed the mineral springs at Bath.
 From Londinium, Romans traveled to Aquae Sulis, as the city was called, to "take a bath."
 Eventually, the name became simply — Bath.